jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3D) A registered person who makes both taxable and exempt supplies is not required to apportion input tax for an adjustment period between such supplies if the registered person has reasonable grounds to believe that the total value of exempt supplies will not exceed the lesser of—
   (a) $90,000:
   (b) 5% of the total consideration for all their taxable and exempt supplies for the adjustment period.
+(3DB) If a flow-through joint venture makes both taxable and exempt supplies, the method of apportionment applied by each member when claiming an input tax deduction on an acquisition of goods or services must be—
+  (a) the same method for all members; and
+  (b) agreed in writing between the members; and
+  (c) fair and reasonable.
 (3E) A registered person who principally makes supplies of financial services may choose to use a fair and reasonable method of apportionment, as agreed with the Commissioner, in relation to the supply for an apportionment on acquisition.
 For this purpose, the person may include a group of companies.
 (3EB) A registered person may choose to use, for apportioning input tax in relation to a supply of goods and services made to the registered person, a fair and reasonable method of apportionment that is—
   (a) agreed with the Commissioner by the registered person: